sakshishinde1749/SunbaseData_Assignment/Readme.md

 Go the the backend folder in terminal and write the command `mvn dependency:tree` and then write `mvn spring-boot:run`

 #### NOTE: Please change the mysql user credentials in `backend/src/main/resources/application.yml` file.
+Also, Please create the database named sunbasedata And if needed a table named customer in MySQL.

 ## Thanks for considering my application.